 Settle Your Debts

 Under certain circumstances, personal injury attorneys can negotiate a client’s bills with medical providers.
-They might even reach an agreement to place the account on hold while the client treats their injuries.
+They might even reach an agreement to hold the account while the client treats their injuries.
 That means the client doesn’t have to pay the cost of treatment, and their bills won’t go to collections.

 When the case settles, the attorney can negotiate payment with each doctor.
 Negotiating for a smaller amount than the balance owed is sometimes possible.
 Your lawyer will pay off your remaining medical costs with part of your settlement.
 You don’t have to worry about handling those expenses yourself.